 Eating tender, roasted chicken is easier on your teeth than a well-done steak.
 Turkey and meatloaf can often be tender as well.
 Lunch meat, seafood, and certain types of sushi and sashimi can be welcome alternatives as well.

 Again, you’ve earned it.
 Going through braces is not easy, but you can reward yourself for your commitment with pudding, ice cream, frozen yogurt, applesauce, smoothies, and a number of other soft treats.
 We figure we don’t have to twist your arm too hard on this one.
-But, do make sure that you brush your teeth between means and after snacks, especially those that are sugar heavy.
-It’s important to stay on top of your oral health game in the face of rewarding yourself.
+But do make sure that you brush your teeth between meals and after snacks, especially those that are sugar heavy.
+It’s important to stay on top of your oral health game even when rewarding yourself.

-We hope that some of this helps.
-Braces may hinder you in some ways, but they can also be the catalyst you need for setting the foundation for good oral health (which also leads to good overall health).
-Make sure you schedule your routine visits with I Song Orthodontics.
-We’ll give you all the guidance you need in your journey in achieving that smile you’ve always wanted.
+Make sure you schedule your routine visits and checkups with I Song Orthodontics.
+We’ll give you all the guidance you need in your journey in achieving the smile you’ve always wanted.